tournament-js/tournament/README.md

 # Tournament [![Build Status](https://secure.travis-ci.org/clux/tournament.png)](http://travis-ci.org/clux/tournament)

-Tournament is a library for creating and managing data structures related to competitions.
-In particular it creates fair, round robin scheduled group stages, single & double elimination tournaments and FFA tournaments.
-It includes easy helper functions for scoring of matches, tracking players viewing ongoing statistics as well as provding the matches in a simple JSON format that completely serializes the tournament as far as this module is concerned.
+Tournament is a library for creating and managing match objects in extended competitive events.
+In particular it creates fair, round robin scheduled group stages, single & double elimination duel tournaments and FFA elimination tournaments.
+It includes easy helper functions for scoring of matches, tracking players viewing ongoing statistics as well as provding the matches in a simple JSON format that can be used to completely serialize the tournament and deserialize it back.

 ## Usage
 Create a new tournament object, then interact with helper functions to score and calculate results.